Cala D'Or Beach Majorca

 If you envisioned yourself bar hopping along Magaluf’s famous strip, think again!
 Any participation in organised pub crawls is now banned.
 You can, however, still attend a party boat excursion but they’ll no longer be advertised in the affected areas.
 Nor will they allow pick-ups and drop-offs in those resorts.

-Plus, keep your eyes peeled for the new no-drinking zones from May 2024, where swigging in public is now banned.
+Keep in mind that drinking alcohol in some public places has been banned since May 2024.
 We don't want you facing a fine for a sneaky sip in the street!
 Don't worry though, bar terraces are open as usual, so you can still enjoy that alfresco cerveza.

-What are the fines for breaking the rules?
+What are the fines for breaking Spain drinking laws?

 If you’re wondering what the fallout is should you break these rules, minor offences for individuals will see fines between 500 to 6,000 euros.
 Whereas establishments that are caught breaking the rules will see a whopping sanction of 60,001 to 600,000 euros - ouch!